 Amarillo is the largest city on the 178 mile portion of Route 66 that goes from Oklahoma to Texas and into New Mexico.
-Even though Amarillo takes the cake for the largest city there are things to see and do in both directions on the Mother Road.
+Even though Amarillo takes the cake for being the largest city, there are things to see and do in both directions on the Mother Road.
 West of Amarillo, you will find the famous Midpoint Cafe - located at the midpoint of Route 66.
 East of Amarillo, you will find the iconic Tower Station and U-Drop Inn Cafe in Shamrock, TX.
 Built in 1936, the Tower Station and U-Drop Inn Cafe is now one of Route 66's most recognizable historic buildings.